OBrianbl/OBriantBrandon_CV/README.md

 #### PROFILE

-Data scientist with a strong machine learning and predictive analytics background, 3+ years of experience in SQL, R, Python, C++, and logical data modeling, and solid skills in programming and strategic planning.
+Data scientist with a strong machine learning and predictive analytics background, 3+ years of experience in **SQL**, **R**, **Python**, C++, and logical data modeling, and solid skills in programming and strategic planning.
 Passionate about statistics, mathematics, risk estimation, computational science and modeling, and explaining data science to non-technical business audiences.
 He has developed solid skills to provide reports, analyze data, manage records, and coordinate with a variety of teams.
 Committed to the highest quality and research accuracy, he builds productive relationships with all stakeholders and organizes timelines and methodologies to achieve common goals.

 #### DATA SCIENCE PROJECTS